 20. Pass marks for all the subjects including 2nd Language i.e., Hindi/Telugu is 35.
 That means candidates shall secure 35 marks in each subject both Summative and Formative marks put together.
 However, the candidates should secure a minimum of 28 marks in the Board Exam to declare them as passed.

 21. Prescribing pass marks in the internal Examinations and in each paper of External Exams (Board Exams) is dispensed with Marks Secured by the Candidates in internal Exams shall only be carried out till the Students pass the Examination.

-26. The Managements of Private Schools should be very careful and they should get the opening permissions, upto date recognitions, Additional Sections Permission etc., (if any) as on the 1st August 2015, otherwise their students will loose one complete academic year and they will be personally held responsible for any such deviations.
+26. The Managements of Private Schools should be very careful and they should get the opening permissions, up to date recognitions, Additional Sections Permission, etc., (if any), otherwise their students will lose one complete academic year and they will be personally held responsible for any such deviations.